LuizZak/SwiftTestFileGen/README.md

-# SwiftTestFileGen for Visual Studio Code
+# Swift Test File Generator for Visual Studio Code

 An extension for Visual Studio Code that adds a shortcut for generating test files for Swift Package Manager projects.